hytechclub/web-201/DatabasesOverview/SqlQueryChallenges.md

 ## Challenge 5 - Same Directors
 Write a query to find all movies that share a director with another movie.
 If two movies were directed by the same person, they should both be present in the results.

-## Beyond
+## Challenge 6 - SQL Bolt
-- Complete all of the challenges on [SQLBolt](https://sqlbolt.com)
+Complete all of the challenges on [SQLBolt](https://sqlbolt.com)

-- Create a new table `directors` with information about directors, including a unique `id`
-- Update the `movies` table so that instead of storing the director's name, it stores the director's id
-- Add more data
+## Challenge 7 - Foreign Keys
+Learn about [foreign keys](https://www.mysqltutorial.org/mysql-foreign-key/).
+Apply that knowledge to create a `directors` table that links to the `movies` table.